FAQ | Frequently Asked Questions

 If you accidentally chose the wrong option during onboarding (e.g. when setting up the app for a young child), you can select which person in your GluCrew is the PWD after the fact.

 To do this, you must first add another member to the GluCrew, by inviting yourself or whoever else.
-Once there are at least 2 members in the GluCrew, you can then navigate to the GluCrew settings page and tap the other member to set them as the PWD.
+Once there are at least 2 members in the GluCrew, navigate to the GluCrew settings page (Menu -> GluCrew), then tap “Change PWD”.
+Finally, tap “Set as PWD” next to the correct PWD!

 Account deletion